palantir/gradle-baseline/README.md

 }
 ```

-The optionally configurable fields of the `javaVersion` extension are `target`, for setting the target version used for compilation and `runtime`, for setting the runtime version used for testing and distributions.
+The optionally configurable fields of the `javaVersion` extension are:
+* `target`: The target version used for compilation.
+* `runtime`: The runtime version used for testing and distributions.

 ### Opting in to `--enable-preview` flag